ibm-cloud-docs/vpc/file_storage_vpc_view.md

 This service is available only to accounts with a special approval to preview this beta feature.
 {:beta}

+Before you get started, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
+{:important}

 ## View file shares and mount targets using the UI
 {: #file-storage-view-shares-targets-ui}